nanocofactory/monettes/README.md

 NEUROCOINS:

 Neurocoin (scryptocurrency, e.g. $GoodMood), i.e. markex token, is encrypted as a single or multiple intersections/overlaps/conjunctions (entanglements) of scripts (path polyominoes marked with different colors) as nerve face intersection/corner/coin or nerve (nerve complex) filter/filtration member.
-Neurocoins form nerve filter banks/context tree banks.
+Neurocoins form nerve filter banks/context tree banks for ensemble synchronization.
 Scripts are in general multi-indexed by one or more indices (index sets; see respective co-labelled polyomino partitions on monet cipher diagrams).